jgraciolli/To-do-list/README.md

 # To-do-list
 I created a to-do list page as an introduction web development project.
-Used HTML, JS and CSS only.
+Used HTML, CSS and Javascript.

 I asked Chat-GPT to generate the project challenge and it's functionality demands, this was the result: